 Panic attacks often seem to come out of the blue.
 In fact, they are caused by anxiety, which steadily builds up over time.
 It can be helpful to think of a drinking glass which gets filled up with a splash of water each time we experience stress or anxiety.
 We may not even really notice some of these stressors, but little by little, the glass keeps filling up.
 Finally, the water reaches the top and overflows over the side of the glass.
 Likewise, a panic attack occurs when our brain circuitry gets overloaded with stress and anxiety which has been building up.

 Once you have been diagnosed with a panic disorder, there are a variety of ways to address this.
 Getting your breathing under control can help control or shorten panic symptoms.
-Try the free My Calm Beats app or online training to learn techniques for slowing down your breathing rhythm.
 You can also create a playlist of songs which you find calming and which slow down your heart and breathing rates.
 One song, which was developed by sound therapists and has proven helpful to many anxiety and panic attack sufferers, is “Weightless” by Marconi Union.
 Select some favorite songs, which work for you.

 Distracting yourself by keeping busy or engaging in soothing or low-demand activities can often help.
 Regular yoga practice can help reduce stress, which can in turn reduce the incidence or panic attacks.
 Simple, restorative yoga postures like Child’s Pose can also be calming for a person experiencing a panic attack.
 Of course, depending on where you are, it may not be feasible to do yoga.
 In such instances, some people find it calming to visualize themselves doing a yoga exercise.